anjackson/anjackson.github.io/README.md

 This repository holds my efforts to convert my long-running Drupal site into a more maintainable static version.

+Use

+    $ jekyll serve --watch --drafts --config _config.yml,_config-minimal.yml

+while tweaking to minimise the number of pages included, and so keep the rebuilds fast.

 To Do
 -----